debug profile

 Notes

-The profiler profiles every evaluated pipeline element inside a closure, stepping into all commands calls and other blocks/closures.
+The profiler profiles every evaluated instruction inside a closure, stepping into all commands calls and other blocks/closures.

 The output can be heavily customized.
 By default, the following columns are included:

-- depth : Depth of the pipeline element.
+- depth : Depth of the instruction.
 Each entered block adds one level of depth.
 How many blocks deep to step into is controlled with the --max-depth option.

-- parent_id : ID of the parent element
+- parent_id : ID of the instruction that created the parent scope

-- source : Source code of the pipeline element.
-If the element has multiple lines, only the first line is used and
+- source : Source code that generated the instruction.
+If the source code has multiple lines, only the first line is used and

 ...

-- (optional) span : Span of the element.
+- (optional) span : Span associated with the instruction.
 Can be viewed via the

 view span